bradenbest/link-saver/README.md

 ## What's new

-This version it a major improvement over the `1.x` versions.
+This version is a major improvement over the `1.x` versions.
 This begins the `2.x` branch of link saver because the data storage method was overhauled from the ground up to use JSON, meaning it is incompatible and thus, under semantic versioning, it gets a new major version.

 ## New Features